Jolgeh Rural District (Asadabad County)

-Jolgeh Rural District (دهستان جلگه) is a rural district (dehestan) in the Central District of Asadabad County, Hamadan Province, Iran.
-At the 2006 census, its population was 6,669, in 1,574 families.
-The rural district has 14 villages.
+Jolgeh Rural District (دهستان جلگه) is in the Central District of Asadabad County, Hamadan province, Iran.
+Its capital is the village of Musaabad.

 Demographics

+Language and ethnicity

 In 2000, of the 68 villages, 30 were populated by Kurds, 16 by Turkic people and one mixed Kurdish-Turkic village.
 About 65% of the rural district was estimated as being Kurdish, while the remaining 35% was Turcophone.

+Population

+At the time of the 2006 National Census, the rural district's population was 6,669 in 1,574 households.
+There were 3,722 inhabitants in 1,038 households at the following census of 2011.
+The 2016 census measured the population of the rural district as 3,138 in 968 households.
+The most populous of its 12 villages was Musaabad, with 1,218 people.